I have been working in the Human Services field since 1996, primarily working with people with developmental disabilities.

 If you shop for these ramps locally, you will find they run at twice the cost of these portable ones available through Prairie View on Amazon.
 So, the Prairie View ramps are very affordable.

 Prairie View Portable Wheelchair Ramps

-It might be the doctor's office has a step you could never manage without a ramp.
+It might be that the doctor's office has a step that you could never manage without a ramp.
 Maybe you have relatives whose home is not accessible.
 Or maybe your own home has not been modified to accommodate your wheelchair, but you can't afford to make the modifications.
 A portable wheelchair ramp is your happy solution.
 To some, it is a blessing.
 No longer do they have to suffer the embarrassment and total inconvenience of not being able to access a friend's home or the local theater, or wherever it is they need or want to go.
 Portable and light-weight, safe and convenient, these ramps give you freedom and opportunity, opening the way for you to engage in the daily activities that you want to do and need to do.

 Nathan Bernardo (author) from California, United States of America on December 30, 2013:

 Thank you , Bill.
 Yes, I know people who need these products too, I'm glad they can get them.
 Happy New Year, my friend.